jamesmh/coravel/DocsV2/docs/Mailing/README.md

 For a standard .NET 6+ web project, this should work out-of-the-box.
 If using a shared library, the following applies.

-in .NET Core 3.1 there were some breaking changes to the way razor views are handled.
+In .NET Core 3.1 there were some breaking changes to the way razor views are handled.

 If you have a shared library with razor views inside, you'll need to make sure .NET compiles them at build time by adding the following to your `.csproj`: